extremelyanca/klikbayi/readme.md

 Description
 ===========
-Klik Bayi plugin is created to support http://klikbayi.com/ affiliaters to selling books with embeded form or button order into Wordpress site.
+Klik Bayi plugin is created to support http://klikbayi.com/ affiliaters to selling klikbayi.com's product with embeded form or button order into Wordpress site.
 Widget, Shortcode, and PHP Code for theme is available.

 Installation
 ============